 Personal service (Articles 142 and 143 of the ZPP) is performed when service concerns an action, a court decision against which an appeal or an extraordinary legal remedy is allowed, a payment order for the court fee for submissions under Article 105a of the ZPP, an invitation to a settlement hearing or the first main hearing.
 Other documents are personally served only when required by law or when a court assesses it is necessary because the documents are originals or for some other reason requiring greater caution.
 The time period starts running the day after such service.
 The time period may expire on a non-working day, meaning that if it expires on a non-working day, the time period is not extended to the next working day.
+If direct personal service is required but is not possible, the process server may leave the document in a letterbox or affix to the home's front door a notice of the time the text is the time the text is the time the text is the text.

-If direct personal service is required but is not possible, the process server may leave the document in a letterbox or affix to the home's front door a notice of documents, which sets out the 15-day time limit in which the addressee can collect the documents at a local post office, when service was attempted by post, or at the court which had ordered service.
+documents, which sets out the 15-day time limit in which the addressee can collect the documents at a local post office, when service was attempted by post, or at the court which had ordered service.
 Service is regarded as having taken place when the addressee collects the documents from the post office or after 15 days if the addressee does not collect the documents.
 When the addressee does not collect the documents, the time period starts running the day after service took place or is regarded as having taken place.

 Electronic service of documents may be carried out by secure electronic means.
 The judicial information system automatically sends documents to the registered address for service or to a secure electronic mailbox by legal or natural persons which carry out service of documents by secure electronic means as a registered activity on the basis of a special permit from the Ministry of Justice.
 The addressee must collect the documents within 15 days.
 The addressee collects the documents from the information system by proving their identity in the manner prescribed, signs the proof of service electronic documents.
-If the documents are not accepted within 15 days, service is regarded as having taken place after the expiry of this time period.
-The addressee must have the possibility to learn about the content of the documents, the time period starts running the day after service took place or is regarded as having taken place.
+If the documents are not accepted within 15 days, service is regarded as having taken place on the day the addressee does not collect the documents at least three months after the expiration of the 15-day period after having received the electronic documents.
+If the addressee does not collect the documents, the time period starts running the day after service took place or is regarded as having taken place.
 It must be emphasised that despite having a statutory legal basis, electronic service is not yet possible in civil and commercial judicial proceedings, with the exception of enforcement, insolvency and land registry proceedings.
 Regarding the use of electronic operations, please see the subject 'automated processing'.